Oscar-Gil-Data/ADS-599B/README.md

-# Project Title: Predicting Student Success on the California ELPAC Summative Assessment
+## Predicting Student Success on the California ELPAC Summative Assessment

 This project is a part of the ADS-599B course in the Applied Data Science Program at the University of San Diego.